 Guide

-As a website builder and owner of Loudface, I've experienced the problem and subsequent solution firsthand.
+As a website builder and owner of LoudFace, I've experienced the problem and subsequent solution firsthand.

 Remember the days when scheduling a meeting was a back-and-forth hassle?
 Emails ping-ponging, trying to nail down a time that works for everyone.
-It was no different at Loudface.
+It was no different at LoudFace.

 Cut to now; our bookings page does all the heavy lifting.
 Clients pick a time that suits them and is on the calendar.
 No fuss, no hassle.